You Don’t Really Know Your Target Audience Until You Ask the Right Questions

 If you sell a product, you know all about that product.
 And you want to tell prospective customers all about it, too.

-Your customers have real challenges they’re trying to solve, and they want to know how you can help solve their problem.
+Your customers have real challenges they’re trying to solve, and they want to know how you can help solve their problems.

 Maybe you sell software that makes a cumbersome process faster and more efficient.
 That may seem like a great value proposition, but your target customer wants to know how your product’s speed and efficiency can help them.
 They might be spending revenue on additional software they would no longer need with your solution.
 Or, perhaps they are having trouble hiring because of the system they currently use.